Mutations

 Several efforts to better understand and therapeutically tackle AD in DS individuals are underway.
 For example, blood-based biomarkers for AD detection, monitoring of progression, and assessing therapeutic outcomes—specifically in DS individuals—are being evaluated (Petersen et al., 2024).
 Moreoever, several groups are collecting information for testing anti-amyloid antibodies in DS AD.
 Prescribing criteria are being adapted for these patients (Hillerstrom et al., 2024) and guidelines for amyloid-targeting trials are being developed (Geerts et al., 2024; Krasny et al., 2024).
 Importantly, these include strategies to mitigate the risk of amyloid-related imaging abnormalities (ARIA) associated with these treatments, a risk which is elevated in individuals with CAA (Aug 2023 conference news) and microbleeds (Zsadanyi et al., 2024), pathologies often found in DS AD.
 Indeed, a study of postmortem brain tissue from 15 DS patients revealed that the anti-amyloid antibody lecanemab labeled amyloid plaques, indicating potential target engagement, but it also labeled brain blood vessels extensively, indicating a potential safety hazard (Liu et al., 2024).

-Clinical trials for DS already in the works (May 2021a news) include testing of the anti-amyloid vaccine ACI-24 (May 2021b news) and subdermal pulses of gonadotropin-releasing hormone (Sep 2022 news).
+Pre-clinical and clinical evaluations of other therapeutic candidates are also ongoing.
+For example, γ-secretase modulators have been tested in DS mouse models (Chen et al., 2024) and clinical trials for DS are in the works (May 2021a news), including trials for the anti-amyloid vaccine ACI-24.060 (May 2021b news) and subdermal pulses of gonadotropin-releasing hormone (Sep 2022 news).

 Research Models

-Multiple rodent models of DS have been generated (Herault et al., 2017), with a subset being particularly relevant to AD-DS (Farrell et al., 2022).
+Multiple rodent models of DS have been generated (Herault et al., 2017), with a subset being particularly relevant to AD-DS (Farrell et al., 2022; the following are in the Alzforum Research Models databaseTs65Dn; Dp1Tyb, Dp9Tyb, Dp(16)1Yey/+, TcMAC21).
 The models have been used for in vivo studies, as well as experiments using cultured cells and organotypic slice cultures.
 In addition, human induced pluripotent stem cells with trisomy 21 have been used to create cerebral organoids that model the early pathology of AD (Fertan et al., 2024).

 Pathogenicity